akhansari/ts-adt/readme.md

 }
 ```

-You can go further by adding sections to kinds to combine Clothing and Shoes.
+You can go further by adding sections to kinds in order to combine Clothing and Shoes.

 - `kind: "Clothing/Shirt"`
 - `kind: "Clothing/Jean"`